 In manufacturing terms, the involvement of numerous third-party suppliers, each responsible for providing goods on time and in the right quantities, means accurate and efficient SCM processes are essential.
-Yet, a recent State of Manufacturing Report cites that as much as 97% of respondents feel supply chain management is a massive burden on their time.
 With increased scale and the expectation of super-rapid deliveries, manufacturing warehouse operations have become vastly more complex and so have supply chains; comprising manufacturers themselves, suppliers, logistics partners and retailers.
-And so, the role of ERP in supply chain management has become ever more important.
+And so, the role of ERP consulting and implementation in supply chain management has become ever more important.

 Today's businesses often partner with logistics software development vendors to build and implement custom ERP (Enterprise Resource Planning) solutions.
-With ERP software, enterprises can gain a real-time view of all of their business processes from a single easy-to-use dashboard, while automating many supply chain management steps to optimise their efficiency.
+With ERP software, enterprises can gain a real-time view of their business processes from a single easy-to-use dashboard, while automating many supply chain management steps to optimise their operational efficiency.

-There are a plethora of use cases for ERP in supply chain management, but we’ve given a breakdown of a few of the benefits, plus what to look for when considering ERP solutions, below.
+There are a plethora of use cases for ERP in supply chain management, but we’ve given a breakdown of a few of the benefits, plus what to look for when considering other supply chain management ERP solutions, below.

 Since a supply chain is made of multiple links, optimising the interaction between them can vastly improve the whole chain and ensure smooth deliveries and happy end customers.
 Integrating ERP software with supply chain management helps streamline communication between various vendors in the chain by connecting them through one centralised ERP system.
 This optimises efficiency by reducing bottlenecks in workflow and automating inventories so that materials are always in stock.
 ERPs also allow businesses to gain an overview of vendor performance, and to compare prospective vendors so that they know they’re making competitive decisions.

-Just as enterprises come in different shapes and sizes, there’s no one-size-fits-all ERP solution.
-To get the most from integrating ERP software within supply chain management, you should choose custom ERP solutions tailored specifically to your business's needs.
+However, just as enterprises come in different shapes and sizes, there’s no one-size-fits-all ERP solution.
+To get the most from integrating ERP systems within supply chain management, you should choose custom ERP modules and solutions tailored specifically to your business's needs.

 A custom logistics software development partner will work with you to analyse your requirements, get invested in your vision, and find the best-fit custom ERP solution for your business needs, which may occasionally mean challenging your original ideas.